prerak-123/Branch_Prediction_SAT/README.md

 - table.py - args nothing or  \<base_for_comparison> \<predictor1> ... \<predictorn> \<instr> \<metric>

 This will generate a table comparing the ratio difference in the metric across predictors for each trace ,and also save its csv,

+- rename.py - no args

+Just a utility to rename results